Running Terms: 85 Words Every Runner Should Know

 Cross-training exercises for runners include cycling, swimming, aqua jogging, yoga, and strength training.

 This is a cheeky running term for the treadmill that is said to encapsulate the love-hate relationship of this exercise machine.
-Most runners would rather run outside than run inside on the treadmill.
+Most runners would rather run outside than on a treadmill.

 Minerals like sodium, potassium, and magnesium that help regulate hydration, muscle function, and nerve signaling during exercise.

-Your running form refers to the dynamic posture of your body as it moves when you run.
+Your running form refers to the dynamic posture of your body as you run.

-The proper running form includes an upright posture, neutral head and spine, a very slight forward lean of the trunk, an engaged core, arms swinging back and forth with a 90-degree angle in the elbows, a midfoot strike, and an even stride length.
+Proper running form includes an upright posture, a neutral head and spine, a very slight forward lean of the trunk, an engaged core, arms swinging back and forth at a 90-degree angle at the elbows, a midfoot strike, and an even stride length.

 You might have a giggle the first time you hear this running term, but Fartlek is a Swedish word for “speed play.”